Global Design Challenge 2021

 Can I register for the challenge as an individual?

 Yes, you can register for the challenge and access our resources as an individual.
-However, in order to submit you will have to either join an existing team or recruit additional team members to work with you.
+However, in order to submit you will have to recruit additional team members to work with you.
 You can meet others in the biomimicry community by joining our Biomimicry Global Network Slack workspace.